SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs

 \section{Code design}

 \begin{sloppypar} The source code for SPINN is freely available at \url{https://github.com/nn4pde/SPINN}.
 We use the Python programming language, the PyTorch~\cite{pytorch} library, and NumPy~\cite{numpy}.
-In addition the code employs the following libraries for visualization and plotting, \code{matplotlib}~\cite{mpl} is used for the simpler plots and Mayavi~\cite{mayavi} is used for more complex three-dimensional plots.
-We use the \code{pytorch-geometric}~\cite{pytorch_geometric} package to demonstrate the use of geometric convolutions as a means to accelerate the performance, however this is an optional requirement.
-Finally, every plot shown in this manuscript is completely automated using the \code{automan}~\cite{automan:2018} package. \end{sloppypar}
+In addition the code employs the following libraries for visualization and plotting, \verb|matplotlib|~\cite{mpl} is used for the simpler plots and Mayavi~\cite{mayavi} is used for more complex three-dimensional plots.
+We use the \verb|pytorch-geometric|~\cite{pytorch_geometric} package to demonstrate the use of geometric convolutions as a means to accelerate the performance, however this is an optional requirement.
+Finally, every plot shown in this manuscript is completely automated using the \verb|automan|~\cite{automan:2018} package. \end{sloppypar}

-Our code follows a simple object-oriented design employing the following objects: (i) The \code{PDE} base class and its sub-classes provide the common methods that one would need to override to define a particular set of ordinary/partial differential equations to solve along with their boundary conditions. (ii) Subclasses of \code{torch.nn.Module} manage the SPINN models. (iii) The \code{Optimizer} class manages the loss optimization. (iv) The \code{Plotter} base class provides routines for live plotting and storing the results. (v) The \code{App} base class manages the creation and execution of the objects mentioned above to solve a particular problem.
+Our code follows a simple object-oriented design employing the following objects: \begin{enumerate}[(i)] \item The \verb|PDE| base class and its sub-classes provide the common methods that one would need to override to define a particular set of ordinary/partial differential equations to solve along with their boundary conditions. \item Subclasses of \verb|torch.nn.Module| manage the SPINN models. \item The \verb|Optimizer| class manages the loss optimization. \item The \verb|Plotter| base class provides routines for live plotting and storing the results. \item The \verb|App| base class manages the creation and execution of the objects mentioned above to solve a particular problem. \end{enumerate}

 Each problem demonstrated has a separate script which can be executed standalone along with the ability to show the results live.
 The code is written in a manner such that every important parameter can be configured through the command line.
-This is used in our automation script, \code{automate.py}, which uses the \code{automan} framework to automate the creation of every figure we present in this work.
-We provide the name of the specific scripts for the different differential equations in the sections that follow; these can be found in the \code{code} sub-directory of the repository.
-Further, the individual parameters used to obtain the various plots can be found by perusing \code{automate.py}.
+This is used in our automation script, \verb|automate.py|, which uses the \verb|automan| framework to automate the creation of every figure we present in this work.
+We provide the name of the specific scripts for the different differential equations in the sections that follow; these can be found in the \verb|code| sub-directory of the repository.
+Further, the individual parameters used to obtain the various plots can be found by perusing \verb|automate.py|.
 It bears emphasis that every single result presented here is fully reproducible and can be generated by running a single command.